-Be vigilant and monitor your horses for any clinical signs of infection, including taking and recording temperatures twice

-2. Separate out high-risk horses

-Identify those horses that may be high risk for being exposed.
+- Monitor your horses closely: Be vigilant and monitor your horses for any clinical signs of infection, including taking and recording temperatures twice daily. - 2.
+Separate high-risk horses: Identify those horses that may be at high risk for being exposed.
 Keep them separate from other horses on your yard for at least 2 weeks and have dedicated personnel and equipment for them.
 Take and record their temperatures twice a day.
-These horses could also have samples taken to determine their current infectious status and sampling may be repeated 2 weeks later, before the horses are reintroduced to the main yard.

-3. If you have any concerns, contact your vet

-Involve your vet immediately if any horses are showing signs of infection.
-Samples for diagnostic testing should be taken to confirm the diagnosis and control measures should be put in place on your yard to stop the spread of the infection.

-4. Have good yard hygiene

-Implementing sensible everyday hygiene measures will help to reduce the spread of infection on your yard if disease strikes.
-Examples include keeping horse groups the same (ensure the same horses are stabled and turned out together i.e. have defined yard groups and don't mix them up), wash hands between horses/horse groups, keep separate designated equipment for each horse and group, don't share tack between horses and encourage visiting personnel to wash their hands as a minimum on arrival.
+These horses could also have samples taken to determine their current infectious status, and sampling may be repeated 2 weeks later, before the horses are reintroduced to the main yard. - 3.
+If worried, contact your vet: Involve your vet immediately if any horses are showing signs of infection.
+Samples for diagnostic testing should be taken to confirm the diagnosis, control measures should be implemented on your yard to stop the spread of the infection. - 4.
+Have good yard hygiene: Implementing sensible everyday hygiene measures will help to reduce the spread of infection on your yard if disease strikes.
+Examples include keeping horse groups the same (ensure the same horses are stabled and turned out together, i.e. have defined yard groups and don't mix them up), wash hands between horses/horse groups, keep separate designated equipment for each horse and group, don't share tack between horses and encourage visiting personnel to wash their hands as a minimum on arrival.